va3wam/hexBot/doc/hexbotWebInterface.md

 ## Configuring

-Certain configuration values stored in NVRAM, such as the MQTT boker IP address, can be set via the web interface. ```Put details here```.
+Certain configuration values stored in NVRAM, such as the MQTT boker IP address, can be set via the web interface.
+Full details can be found [here](hexbotConfigNVRAM.md).

 ## Firmware updates